 Six levels also don’t take very long.
 I waded through the carnage in an evening and reached the final level.
 You have a choice to play through all the levels again as a different vehicle, and that’s not without merit, but the password system is so basic that you can use the same one to reach the last level with any vehicle; effectively skipping the game.
 Not that I recommend it if you want to get your dollar’s worth.

 Speaking of its password system, Twisted Metal has this vexing little quirk where you’re given three lives to reach the end of a level, but they don’t refresh when the next level starts, nor is there a continue system.
 Instead, if you want to replenish your lives, you have to go back to the car selection screen, input the password and continue where you left off.
-It’s something that’s easy enough to work around, but it’s an annoying quirk that could have been alleviated by either replenishing you life stock every level or by having a “continue” or “restart level” option.
+It’s something that’s easy enough to work around, but it’s an annoying quirk that could have been alleviated by either replenishing your life stock every level or by having a “continue” or “restart level” option.

 HIT AND RUN